 |Speed to Fund||Bank and SBA long-term business loans can take weeks to months to fund; online lenders can fund within days||Can be available within a day of approval with online lenders|

 Questions to Ask Before Getting a Long-Term Business Loan

 Before you get a long-term business loan, ask yourself a few questions:

 - How fast do I need funding?

-- How much of an installment payment amount can I afford?
+- How much of an installment payment can I afford?

 - What will the loan repayment terms look like?

-- What is the lender’s Better Business Bureau rating?
+- What is the lender’s rating on popular rating platforms, such as the Better Business Bureau, Google and Trustpilot?